bufbuild/buf/README.md

 - **Generated libraries produced by a managed compiler**: Language-specific stub generation using Buf’s high-performance, drop-in protoc replacement.

 Over time, our goal is to make the BSR the only tool you need to manage your Protobuf workflow from end to end.
 To that end, there's a lot we are planning with the Buf Schema Registry.
-For a quick overview, see our [roadmap](https://docs.buf.build/roadmap/).
+For a quick overview, see our [roadmap].

 ## Where to go from here

-To install Buf, proceed to [installation](https://docs.buf.build/installation/).
+To install Buf, proceed to [installation][install].
 This includes links to an example repository for Travis CI and GitHub Actions integration.

-Next, we recommend completing the [tour](https://docs.buf.build/tour/introduction/).
+Next, we recommend completing the [tour].
 This tour should only take about 10 minutes, and will give you an overview of most of the existing functionality of Buf.

 After completing the tour, check out the remainder of the docs for your specific areas of interest.